yHoweM/yHoweM.github.io/_pages/about.md

 # 🔥 News

 - *2026*: &nbsp; Started to try researching on key sparse operator optimization for large-model inference on Huawei Ascend NPUs.
-- *2026*: &nbsp; One paper is under reviewed by **MCSoC 2026** on communication-aware placement optimization for many-core SNN training.
+- *2026*: &nbsp; One first-author paper is under reviewed by **MCSoC 2026** on communication-aware placement optimization for many-core SNN training.
-- *2026*: &nbsp; One paper accepted by **IEEE NEWCAS 2026** on simulation-guided SNN training co-design with FPGA prototyping.
+- *2026*: &nbsp; One first-author paper accepted by **IEEE NEWCAS 2026** on simulation-guided SNN training co-design with FPGA prototyping.
+- *2026*: &nbsp; One co-author paper published in **Nature Communications** on SNN training architecture on five FPGAs.
 - *2026*: &nbsp; One first-author paper published in **Microelectronics Journal** on spike-aware training architecture for Spiking Transformers.
 - *2025*: &nbsp; One first-author paper accepted by **IEEE SOCC 2025** on simulation and dataflow optimization for spike-driven Transformer systems.
 - *2025*: &nbsp; One first-author paper accepted by **IEEE ICTA 2025** on reusable floating-point fused-multiply-add processor design.